CalDank/social-media-tiktok-scheduler/README.md

 - `npm start` - Start development server
 - `npm run build` - Build for production
 - `npm test` - Run tests

+## Scheduler Service

+The application includes a background scheduler service that runs every minute to check for posts that are due to be published.
+Posts with a `scheduled` status and a `scheduled_datetime` in the past are automatically posted to TikTok.

 ## License